marcelovani/behat-mink/README.md

-# behat-mink
+# Behat Mink Contexts
-Contains generic steps that should work on any website HTML element steps.
+Provides reusable Behat steps for any website